 The ugly news is, most of the easy to access natural gas has been extracted.
 Now companies are pursuing Risky Natural Gas via hydraulic fracturing called “fracking”.
-Fracking is an industrial process that pumps pressurized sand and toxic chemicals thousands of feet underground, then snakes out horizontally to break up miles of shale rock to release vast quantities of natural gas.
+Its an industrial process that pumps pressurized sand and toxic chemicals thousands of feet underground, then snakes out horizontally to break up miles of shale rock to release vast quantities of natural gas.
 The next stage of fracking sucks out natural gas and the toxic chemical-sand residue to the surface.

 Fracking proponents are correct to claim that well-constructed and well-operated fracking plants are safe.
 Natural gas fracking also produces many good paying jobs.

 Now some disgusting trends.

 At current pace, our economy will remain dependent on deep water Risky Oil and fracking for Risky Natural Gas & Oil until 2050.
 All fracking companies do not operate at the same high standards and several state governments are partly to blame.
 In their rush to create jobs, Pennsylvania and other states give tax breaks to attract more fracking activity.
 As a result, wildcat companies have joined in the fracking bonanza.

 From the long history of oil wells, we’ve learned that wildcatters often cut safety corners to maximize profits.
 Improper seals letting a small percentage of gases reach the surface are common to wells.
 As more wildcatters exploit lax and inconsistent state standards for seals and back-up systems, the probability of accidents causing a big leak into aquifers increases.
 Deep underground aquifers sometimes run for miles across state lines.
 For example, a fracking leak by a Pennsylvania operation could potentially affect aquifers running to western New York state, eastern Ohio and West Virginia.